 the transition to digital journalism

 Another effective way of increasing participation in and time spent at an online news site is adding news-related games people can play or immersive virtual worlds people can explore.

 Games by definition are more engaging for people, and well designed games can lead people to spend hours of their time playing them online.
 Games are particularly popular with young people, an age group many news organizations are struggling to attract as readers or viewers.

 On the general popularity of video games, see the Entertainment Software Association's Industry Facts section of its website.

 Many news organizations have experimented with developing games for their websites.

 The Gotham Gazette has developed numerous online games on public policy issues.

-The New York Times in 2010 created a Budget Puzzle: You Fix the Budget that people can play with to reduce the federal budget deficit.
+Another common news game was about balancing the budgets of various governments.
+The New York Times in 2010 created a Budget Puzzle: You Fix the Budget that people could play with to reduce the federal budget deficit.

 Ian Bogost, game designer and professor at the Georgia Institute of Technology, is developing the Cartoonist, a tool for quickly generating news video games.
 He also wrote Newsgames: Journalism at Play, a book on games created by news organizations.

 See also the research done by Nora Paul and Kathleen Hansen at the University of Minnesota on the effectiveness of online news games.

 For more examples of online games developed by news organizations, see this list.